-This paper describes a novel solution to the rigid point pattern matching problem in Euclidean spaces of any dimension.
+Abstract-This paper describes a novel solution to the rigid point pattern matching problem in Euclidean spaces of any dimension.
 Although we assume rigid motion, jitter is allowed.
-We present a non-iterative, polynomial time algorithm that is guaranteed to find an optimal solution for the noiseless case.
-First we model point pattern matching as a weighted graph matching problem, where weights correspond to Euclidean distances between nodes.
-We then formulate graph matching as a problem of finding a maximum probability configuration in a Graphical Model.
-By using graph rigidity arguments, we prove that a sparse Graphical Model yields equivalent results to the fully connected model in the noiseless case.
-This allows us to obtain an efficient Junction Tree algorithm that runs in polynomial time and is provably optimal for exact matching between noiseless point sets.
+We present a noniterative, polynomial time algorithm that is guaranteed to find an optimal solution for the noiseless case.
+First, we model point pattern matching as a weighted graph matching problem, where weights correspond to Euclidean distances between nodes.
+We then formulate graph matching as a problem of finding a maximum probability configuration in a graphical model.
+By using graph rigidity arguments, we prove that a sparse graphical model yields equivalent results to the fully connected model in the noiseless case.
+This allows us to obtain an algorithm that runs in polynomial time and is provably optimal for exact matching between noiseless point sets.
 For inexact matching, we can still apply the same algorithm to find approximately optimal solutions.
-Experimental results obtained by our approach show improvements in accuracy over current methods, even when matching noisy point patterns.
+Experimental results obtained by our approach show improvements in accuracy over current methods, particularly when matching patterns of different sizes.

-Index Terms

-Structural pattern recognition, graph-theoretic methods, Markov random fields, pattern matching
+Index Terms-Point pattern matching, graph matching, graphical models, Markov random fields, junction tree algorithm.

-I. INTRODUCTION
+1 INTRODUCTION

-Point pattern matching (or point set matching) is a basic problem in Pattern Recognition that is fundamental to Computer Vision (stereo correspondence, image registration and model-based object recognition [1]-[4]), Astronautics [5], [6], Computational Chemistry [7], [8] and
+POINT pattern matching (or point set matching) is a basic problem in pattern recognition if problem in pattern recognition that is fundamental to computer vision (stereo correspondence, image registration and model-based object recognition [3], [4], [5], [6]), astronautics [7], [8], computational chemistry [9], [10] and computational biology [11], [12].
+Here, we consider the (possibly noisy) rigid body case, when one pattern differs from a subset of the other by an isometry but position jitter may be present.